Real Estate Market Insights United States

 Beverly Hills

-The median home price in Beverly Hills is approximately $4.5 million, reflecting a 2.2% increase year-over-year.
-Properties here often sell well above Los Angeles County averages, driven by scarcity and demand from global buyers.
+The median home price in Beverly Hills runs at approximately $4.5 million, up 2.2% year-over-year.
+Properties here routinely transact well above Los Angeles County averages, pushed higher by scarcity and steady demand from global buyers with cash.

 Hollywood Hills

-Hollywood Hills offers a combination of scenic hillside views, architectural homes, and proximity to the entertainment industry.
-It remains a top choice for creatives, executives, and investors seeking high-end short-term rental opportunities.
+Hollywood Hills brings together hillside views, architecturally ambitious homes, and close proximity to the entertainment industry.
+It draws creatives, executives, and investors chasing high-end short-term rental opportunities in equal measure.

-The median listing price in Hollywood Hills is around $2.3 million, with values rising approximately 3.5% year-over-year.
-Modern renovations and high-spec builds see significant buyer competition, while older homes in need of updates are being targeted by developers and flippers.
+The median listing price in Hollywood Hills runs around $2.3 million, with values climbing approximately 3.5% year-over-year.
+Modern renovations and high-spec builds see real buyer competition, while older homes needing updates are being targeted aggressively by developers and flippers who know what they’re doing.

 Westwood

-Westwood, anchored by UCLA and a well-educated population, offers a strong blend of residential appeal and rental demand.
-The neighborhood is attractive for both owner-occupiers and investors seeking stable, long-term tenants.
+Westwood, anchored by UCLA and a well-educated resident base, delivers a strong blend of residential appeal and rental demand.
+It works well for owner-occupiers and for investors who want stable, long-term tenants without the volatility of trendier neighborhoods.

-The median home price in Westwood is about $1.7 million, up 2.8% from Q1 2024.
-Rental demand is robust due to the constant influx of students and university staff, making it a high-yield area for multi-family investors.
+The median home price in Westwood sits at about $1.7 million, up 2.8% from Q1 2025.
+Rental demand is robust year-round thanks to a constant inflow of students and university staff, making it a reliable high-yield area for multi-family investors.
+The Financial Times has highlighted university-adjacent markets as among the most defensible income-producing assets in high-cost cities.

-Properties here tend to hold value well, and competition remains elevated for renovated or newer inventory.
+Properties here hold value well and competition stays elevated for renovated or newer inventory.
+If you find a well-located unit that needs work, you’re looking at a clear value-add play.

 Highland Park

-The median home price in Highland Park is approximately $980,000, with year-over-year appreciation of 4.3%.
-It remains one of the most active submarkets in Northeast LA, particularly for single-family homes under $1 million.
+The median home price in Highland Park sits at approximately $980,000, with year-over-year appreciation of 4.3%.
+It remains one of the strongest performers in the Northeast L.A. cluster, especially for single-family homes priced under $1 million.

 North Hills

-The median home price is currently $750,000, rising 2.1% year-over-year.
-Investors often target this area for duplexes or ADU (Accessory Dwelling Unit) conversions to boost rental returns.
+The median home price sits at $750,000, up 2.1% year-over-year.
+Investors frequently target the area for duplexes and ADU conversions to push rental yields higher without taking on excessive risk.

 Neighborhood Median Prices and Price per SqFt